EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/organizations/aldarion-adventurers.md

 # Aldarion Adventurers

-Aldadarion Adventurers was the first name for the group that eventually became the company [Aldarion Unlimited](aldarion-unlimited.md).
+Aldarion Adventurers was the first name for the group that eventually became the company [Aldarion Unlimited](aldarion-unlimited.md).
 They were [headquartered](../places/au-original-hq.md) an hour west of Cauldin's Point.

 ??? danger "DM: Supplemental Facts"
     Its final composition was: